Breaking Flooring News

-Roseland, NJ, February 1, 2017—Private sector employment increased by 246,000 jobs from December 2016 to January 2017, according to the January ADP National Employment Report.Read more
+Washington, DC, February 3, 2017—Total nonfarm payroll employment increased by 227,000 in January, and the unemployment rate was little changed at 4.8%, the U.S. Bureau of Labor Statistics reported.Read more

-Washington, DC, February 1, 2017—Construction spending during December 2016 was estimated at a seasonally adjusted annual rate of $1,181.5 billion, 0.2% below the revised November estimate of $1,184.4 billion, according to the U.S. Census Bureau of the Department of Commerce.Read more
+Lancaster, PA, February 3, 2017—Armstrong Flooring proudly introduces the first annual Thomas Armstrong Awards, honoring distributors who exemplify integrity, a resilience of spirit and deep dedication to their customers.Read more

-Tempe, AZ, February 1, 2017—The January Purchasing Managers Index (PMI) registered 56%, an increase of 1.5 percentage points from the seasonally adjusted December reading of 54.5%, according to the Manufacturing ISM Report On Business.Read more
+Tempe, AZ, February 3, 2017—The Non-Manufacturing Index registered 56.5%, which is 0.1 percentage point lower than the seasonally adjusted December reading of 56.6, according to Non-Manufacturing (NMI) ISM Report On Business.Read more

-Washington, DC, February 1, 2017—Green Squared has been added to the current U.S. Environmental Protection Agency (EPA) Recommendations of Specifications, Standards, and Ecolabels for Federal Purchasing, updated at the close of 2016, the Tile Council of North America (TCNA) announced.Read more
+Washington, DC, February 3, 2017—Builder confidence in the single-family 55+ housing market remains strong in the fourth quarter of 2016 with a reading of 67, up eight points from the previous quarter, according to the National Association of Home Builders' (NAHB) 55+ Housing Market Index.Read more

-Los Angeles, CA, February 1, 2017—Emser Tile named Floor Covering Associates as Platinum Dealer of the Year for 2016.Read more
+San Diego, CA, February 3, 2017—Arizona Tile is celebrating its 40th year of business this year.Read more

 Ed Keller, Susan Haddinger and Jameson Hoffner